 He does have an email address (two, in fact), but friends of his keep it close to the vest.
 When compared to the numerous audio engineers desperately spamming the internet for gigs on a daily basis, Boucher’s low profile is a refreshing change.
 And his lack of online presence certainly doesn’t appear to impede his ability to keep landing fantastic work.

-Despite his inclination to stay out of the spotlight, Boucher has labored over albums by acclaimed artists including Andrew Bird, Aimee Mann, Indigo Girls, Randy Newman, as well as Lindsey Buckingham and Christine McVie of Fleetwood Mac.
+Despite his inclination to stay out of the spotlight, Boucher has labored over albums by acclaimed artists including Andrew Bird, Aimee Mann, Indigo Girls, Randy Newman and Fleetwood Mac.
 He’s also credited for his engineering mastery on film scores and/or songs featured in Moana, Frozen, Monsters University, and Toy Story 3, to name a few.